New SARS-like virus found, man critically ill in UK

 The U.N. health body put out a global alert on Sunday saying a new virus had infected the 49-year-old man who had recently travelled to Saudi Arabia - where another man with an almost identical virus had already died.

-Britain's Health Protection Agency HPA.L and respiratory disease experts said there was no immediate cause for concern, although authorities were watching out for any signs of the virus spreading.
+Britain's Health Protection Agency (HPA) and respiratory disease experts said there was no immediate cause for concern, although authorities were watching out for any signs of the virus spreading.

 "This new virus ... is different from any that have previously been identified in humans," the HPA said.